 - User Experience—Spanish volume may be low across the board, resulting in a lack of results or non-insightful themes if we were to separate the languages, causing confusion for our users.
 We plan to add more metadata to themes in the future, enabling us to break down the percentage of messages authored in specific languages.

 - Consistency—As we continue to add support for new languages, the user experience will continue to have a cohesive, consistent feel within a single dashboard.

-Spanish is the first of many additional languages Aware IQ will enrich data with to harness the power of data-driven insights.
+Spanish is the first of many additional languages the Aware platform will enrich data with to harness the power of data-driven insights.